What do you do for an average pet visit?

 Why do you mention the dogs must be friendly?

 Most are friendly and well mannered, and it's rarely an issue.
-However, on some visits,

-okay, but if they have a history of biting, it's best to contact another professional.
+if they have a history of biting, it's best to contact another professional.

 Can my children or neighbors do some of the visits, and you the rest?